One Day Trip to Bath from London Bath Abbey with Roman statue

 Train

-The train is the most popular way to reach Bath from London, and is what I recommend in the one day itinerary.
+The train is the easiest route to reach Bath on a day trip from London.
 Trains run between London Paddington and Bath Spa station about every half hour.
 The journey takes between 70 and 90 minutes and typically does not require any train changes along the way.

 Book your train ticket in advance to secure the best pricing.
 The cheapest fares run £23 each way (£46 return).
 To find the best times and get the best price for your trip, head to Trainline.
 I use Trainline for all of my train tickets, whether it’s heading into London for the day or across the country.